WLAN-Pi/.github/docs/contributing.md

 0. Create a new branch: `git checkout -b <branch name>` (for how to name your branch see [https://github.dev/WLAN-Pi/developers])
 0. Make your change, add tests, and make sure the tests still pass (if the repository has tests)
 0. Push to your fork and submit a pull request
-0. Pat your self on the back and wait for your pull request to be reviewed and merged
+0. Pat yourself on the back and wait for your pull request to be reviewed and merged

 We use Github Actions which will run our CI/CD to archive and deploy packages.
 In some repos, Github actions will run test suites and other checks.
 These must pass before a PR will be accepted and merged.